vconcepcion/gpio-examples/README.md

 * Build the circuit
 ![Switch](/img/02-switch.png?raw=true "Switch")
-* Run one of the following code samples
+* Run one of the following code samples (hit Ctrl+C when done to stop running it)

 ```
 sudo python python/02a-switch.py